 The Materials and Supplies fee that you pay for this course (\$88) covers all reagents/supplies and reasonable breakage/loss of glassware.
 You are responsible for maintaining all of the glassware and equipment in your personal workstation drawer for the entire semester.
 Check everything carefully during check-in to make sure all of your equipment is in good working order.
 Look for star and hairline cracks in your glassware, and check your separatory funnel carefully to make sure there are no leaks.
-Complete and sign the Safety Form and the Lecture Information sheet (found in the "Forms" section of the Lab Manual), and turn them in with your workstation equipment sheet at the stockroom window to complete the check-in process.
+Complete and sign the Safety Form and workstation equipment sheet (found in the "Forms" section of the Lab Manual), and turn them in at the stockroom window to complete the check-in process.

-NOTE: No students will be permitted to check into the lab after September 11
+\\\\NOTE: No students will be permitted to check into the lab after January 24\\\\